New concept to spruce up 17th Street, will feature League 42 designs

 WICHITA, Kan.
-(KSNW)- Wichita City Council has approved a $270,000 design concept that will improve the area of 17th Street from Broadway to I-135.
+(KSNW) – The Wichita City Council has approved a $270,000 design concept that will improve the area of 17th Street from Broadway to I-135.

 The project is called Aesthetic Design Concept and without hesitation, all members of city council approved the plan on Tuesday (Aug.
 6).